NOTE: THERE ARE A NUMBER OF MEDITATION SONGS UNDER THE BOOKS TAB.

 Having a practice song continuously in mind goes a long way towards living mindfully

-There are a number of practice songs on the BOOKS tab under Finding the Blue Sky, and Buddha’s Book of Meditation that you can use in this way.
-Download them to your portable device, and take short 3-minute meditation breaks during the day, in the bus or train, in the coffeeshop, or as you take a walk outside.
+Use the practice songs on the BOOKS tab under Finding the Blue Sky, and Buddha’s Book of Meditation in this way.
+Take short 3-minute meditation breaks during the day, in the bus or train, in the coffeeshop, or as you take a walk outside.
 This will help keep you in a meditative space as you go about your day.